j39m/katowice/README.md

 ## ubans

-... is a python script that permutes words.
+... is a Python script that permutes words.
 Specifically, running

 `ubans(word)`

 prints out all the permutations of the word argument.
 The print statements are all tiled twice across, because this script came about as a result of curiosity over how else I could express "snabu snabu" besides "ubans ubans."

+## chicken_salad

+... is a Python script that does a number of little things for which I need infrequently and don't want to continuously consult WolframAlpha about.
+An example is the `expm()` function, which performs modular exponentiation based on its arguments `base, exponent, modulo`.